zenml-io/zenml/docs/book/guidelines/best-practices.md

 ZenML inherently uses caching.
 However, this caching relies on changes of input artifacts to invalidate the cache.
-In case a step has external data sources like external APIs or filesystems, caching should be disabled explicitly for the step.
+In case a step has external data sources like external APIs or file systems, caching should be disabled explicitly for the step.

 ### Enable cache explicitly for steps that have a `context` argument, if they